Devonté Hynes

 EO

-Let’s talk about endurance both in terms of your craft but also your lifestyle.
+Let’s talk about endurance—both in terms of your craft and your lifestyle.
 You move around a lot, constantly in motion.

 DH

 [Laughs.]
-I don't know why that is.
+I don’t know why that is.
 Maybe I do.
-Yeah, I run around a lot, but I'm trying, this is going to sound so “music,” but when I'm running around, I travel with my hard drive and it is extremely grounding to me.
-It’s like my thing because a lot of the music I work on for records, some of them are ideas that started a decade ago.
-Things I’ve lived with and have been listening to for God knows how long.
+Yeah, I run around a lot, but I’m trying—this is going to sound very “music”—but when I’m traveling, I always bring my hard drive.
+And that’s extremely grounding for me.
+It’s my thing.
+A lot of the music I work on for records—some of it started as ideas from a decade ago.
+Things I’ve lived with, that I’ve been listening to for God knows how long.

 EO